Mitchell Parker: Professional career

 The Washington Nationals selected Parker in the fifth round of the 2020 Major League Baseball draft.
 He signed with the team on June 23, 2020, and received a $100,000 signing bonus.
 Parker was assigned to the Fredericksburg Nationals of Low-A East to start the 2021 season.
 He was promoted to the High-A Wilmington Blue Rocks on July 13, 2021, after going 3–7 with a 4.08 ERA and 85 strikeouts over 57 1/3 innings pitched with Fredericksburg.
 Parker finished the season with a 4–12 record and a 4.87 ERA with 144 strikeouts in 101 2/3 innings pitched.

 On November 14, 2023, the Nationals added Parker to their 40-man roster to protect him from the Rule 5 draft.
 He was optioned to the Triple–A Rochester Red Wings to begin the 2024 season.
 On April 15, 2024, the Nationals promoted Parker to the major leagues for the first time, optioning Amos Willingham to Triple-A to making room for the former on the active roster.
-Parker was named the starting pitcher against the Dodgers on Jackie Robinson Day in his debut.
-He logged 5 innings, three strikeouts, and recorded the win.
-In his second-career outing, Parker started a home game against the Astros.
-He pitched for 7 innings, recorded 8 strikeouts, and did not let up a single run.
+Parker was named the starting pitcher against the Los Angeles Dodgers on Jackie Robinson Day in his debut.
+He logged five innings, recording three strikeouts and the win.
+In his second-career outing, Parker started a home game against the Houston Astros, pitching seven innings, recording eight strikeouts, and not allowing a single run.
+He made 29 starts for Washington during his rookie campaign, compiling a 7-10 record and 4.29 ERA with 133 strikeouts over 151 innings of work.

+Parker made 33 appearances (including 30 starts) for the Nationals during the 2025 campaign, accumulating a 9-16 record and 5.68 ERA with 103 strikeouts and one save across 164 2/3 innings pitched.

+Parker was optioned to Triple-A Rochester to begin the 2026 season.
+He was recalled to the major league club on April 14, 2026.

 Personal life

-Mitchell Parker married Hayleigh Patterson on January 23, 2024, in Las Vegas, Nevada.
+Mitchell Parker secretly eloped with his high school sweetheart Hayleigh Patterson on January 23, 2024, in Las Vegas, Nevada.
+They later had a formal ceremony on their 1 year anniversary.
+Their first child, Juliette, was born on December 23, 2025.